-This rose gold balayage borders on mauve and we're equally as mad about it.
+This rose gold balayage borders on mauve, and we're equally as mad about it.
 Seriously, how pretty is this dusty fade?
-And, if you love the effortless waves, consider updating your hairstyling routine to show off your new 'do.
+If you love the effortless waves, consider updating your hairstyling routine to show off your new 'do.
 Dyson's Airwrap Styler ($549) will help you become a styling pro with little to no effort.

 Auburn Rose Gold

 Darker bases can look just as pretty with rose gold balayage.
 Just keep in mind that you'll have to pre-lighten the areas you hope to highlight, as rose gold balayage can only show up on lighter base colors.